-A camera snob will tell you that no true camera has a ringtone.
+A camera snob will tell you, "No true camera has a ringtone."
 You know what?
 He's correct: Phones don't make the best cameras.
 Regardless, your phone has a camera.
 It can capture both still and moving images.
-That task is carried out by using the Camera app.
+You use the Camera app to carry out that task.
+Here's the rub: Each phone seems to have its own Camera app.
+Basic controls are available but implemented differently in each app.
+Some Camera apps sport more controls, such as image effects, and other Camera apps are sparse.